boltops-tools/ufo/docs/_docs/settings.md

 UFO_ENV=production ufo ship hi-web --cluster production # same
 ```

-Override the convention and explicitly specify the `--cluster` option in the CLI.
+Override the convention by explicitly specifying the `--cluster` option in the CLI.

 ```sh
 ufo ship hi-web --cluster custom-cluster # override the cluster UFO_ENV=production ufo ship hi-web --cluster production-cluster # override the cluster
 ```

-By setting the cluster option in the `settings.yml` file, you won't have to specify the cluster repeatedly.
+Override the convention by setting the cluster option in the `settings.yml` file, so you won't have to specify the `--cluster` option in the command repeatedly.

 ### AWS_PROFILE support